 - Algorithms in Machine Learning – MLAlgos

-From the policy standpoint, we never share any code unless it’s an open source code or link to the published work.
-Some of you might wonder why we need to know all of them or what exactly is the meaning of each term.
-We have gathered all the information at one place i.e. in this blog post.
+From a policy standpoint, we never share any code unless it’s open-source code or a link to the published work.
+Some of you might wonder why we need to know all of them or what the exact meaning of each term is.
+We have gathered all the information in one place, i.e., in this blog post.

 Machine Learning at a Glance

-Machine learning is subset to Artificial Intelligence which borrows principles from computer science.
-It is not an AI though; It is a focal point where business, data and experience meet emerging technology and decides to work together.
-Machine learning is a way to achieve Machine learning models can find patterns in data to help prevent system breakdowns, persuade customers to buy more (e-commerce), or capitalise on a myriad of other business events.
+Machine learning is a subset of Artificial Intelligence that borrows principles from computer science.
+It is not an AI, though; It is a focal point where business, data, and experience meet emerging technology and decide to work together.
+Machine learning is a way to achieve Machine learning models can find patterns in data to help prevent system breakdowns, persuade customers to buy more (e-commerce), or capitalize on a myriad of other business events.

-AI.
-ML help us to get to speed up and understand how Artificial Intelligence will impact global business.
-The role of machine learning and deep learning in healthcare, transportation, customer service, manufacturing and financial services.
+AI and ML help us speed up and understand how Artificial Intelligence will impact global business.
+The role of machine learning and deep learning in healthcare, transportation, customer service, manufacturing, and financial services